 Launched in 2009, Thumbtack is a consumer service that connects users with the local professionals they need to accomplish personal projects.
 Their 700 categories range from catering, to photography, to personal training, and it only takes a few minutes to set up a free profile specifying one’s freelance skills.
 When your skills look like a match for a new customer request, Thumbtack sends you the full request information at no cost, and charges you only for each customer quote you send (with no further fees on completion of the job or on future jobs with the same customer or their referrals).

 Though geared specifically towards freelancing for website projects, online marketplace PeoplePerHour features work for more than just designers and developers.
-Some of their less obvious freelance work categories include writing marketing copy and SEO articles, creating video, photo, or audio content for a website, or social media promotion.
+Some of their less obvious freelance work categories include writing marketing copy and SEO articles, creating video, photo, or audio content for a website, teaching an instrument such as a piano or social media promotion.
 Freelancers apply (for free) to be part of the PeoplePerHour network, and once approved they may send 15 free direct proposals for already-posted projects, or post their own “hourlies” (snapshots of what they could accomplish in an hour, and for how much).
 As usual, commission fees apply once you’ve landed a job.

 Despite its cheesy name and slightly outdated website, iFreelance differentiates itself among the freelance marketplace competition by allowing freelancers to keep 100 percent of their earnings.
 You will have to choose among three levels of membership starting at $6.25/month, but there are no additional costs associated with applying to jobs, communicating with leads, or completing projects.